sughracodes/sughracodes/README.md

 ### 🚀 About Me
 * 🎓 Computer Science Graduate / Student.
-* 💻 Passionate Frontend Developer specializing in building modern, responsive, and user-friendly web applications.
+* 💻 Professional Frontend Developer with strong expertise in **React.js**, specializing in building modern, responsive, high-performance, and user-friendly web applications.
 * 🧠 Creator of **GlobeMind AI Travel Planner** (Advanced Project).
-* 🎯 **Career Goal:** To become a professional Full Stack Developer by building scalable and interactive applications.
+* 🎯 **Career Goal:** To leverage my frontend skills and project experience to grow as a professional Full Stack Developer.

 ---